 There are two methods of data entry into the CARES database.
 1) The CARES dataset can be entered via desktop computer by the CARES EMS contact or the EMS field providers/supervisors.
 2) The CARES dataset can be automatically extracted from the electronic Patient Care Report which then auto-populates the CARES registry.

 How does CARES collect hospital outcomes?

 CARES encourages voluntary participation from hospitals where the participating EMS agency transports cardiac arrest patients.
 A CARES contact person needs to be identified at each participating hospital.
-The only requirement for a contact is that he/she has access to hospital records to obtain outcome data.
+The only requirements for a contact are that he/she has access to hospital records to obtain outcome data and has a clinical background.
 The hospital dataset consists of five simple questions and is only required for worked arrests of non-traumatic etiology where the EMS crew indicates there was ongoing resuscitation in the emergency department.
 The hospital contact will be given access to the CARES website (https://mycares.net) and can enter hospital outcomes at their convenience.

 Is the CARES website secure?